-While Stewart Investors retains control of the investment philosophy, process and all investment decisions including risk monitoring, additional independent oversight and support is provided by relevant teams at First Sentier Investors (FSI) group (which Stewart Investors is a part of).
-This includes the FSI Investment Product Research & Assurance function who report to the FSI Global Head of Product.
-The team is responsible for overseeing investment risks within all portfolios.
-They review and interpret risk and performance reports, prepared by the FSI Performance teams, and are responsible for implementing stress testing and liquidity monitoring on portfolios, where appropriate.
+While Stewart Investors retains control of the investment philosophy, process and all investment decisions including risk monitoring, additional independent oversight and support is provided by relevant teams at First Sentier Investors (FSI) group.
+This includes FSI's Investment Product Research & Assurance "IPRA" function which reports to the Chief Risk Officer.
+IPRA is responsible for overseeing investment risks within all portfolios.
+They compile and interpret risk and performance reports, with data prepared by the FSI Performance teams, and are responsible for implementing stress testing and liquidity monitoring on portfolios, where appropriate.
 They also provide independent challenge to the investment team and provide reporting and commentary on performance and risk to the FSI Global Investment Committee and regional committees and boards.
 Stewart Investors attends regular risk assurance review meetings which include representatives from risk assurance and performance reporting.